Gaurela-Pendra-Marwahi district: History

-The area of Pendra Zamindari in the newly formed district of Gaurela-Pendra-Marwahi was 774 square miles and it had 225 villages under it.
-Two brothers named Hindu Singh and Chhindu Singh lived under the protection of the Kalchuri king of Ratnapur.
-They found a sack full of money lying on the side of the road which they gave to the king.
-The king was pleased with their honesty and gave them the Pendra Zamindari as a reward.
-This Zamindari had been in their family for 12 generations.
-Hindu Singh's dynasty progressed greatly from Pandrivana i.e. Pendra.
-Within 80 and 100 years, his descendants became the officers of Kenda, Uparoda, Matin.
-Even during the rule of the Marathas, they continued to enjoy their Zamindari till 1798.
-In 1818, when Colonel Agnew came as the Superintendent of Chhattisgarh, he handed over the Zamindari to Ajit Singh, a descendant of the old officer.
-In the Maratha period, Pendra Garh was an important centre of Pindharis.
-In this region, there were Pindare dacoits who used to attack Ratanpur and Jabalpur.
-Due to them, this region was called Pindara which has now become Pendra.
+The area of Pendra Zamindari in the newly formed district of Gaurela-Pendra-Marwahi was 774 square miles and, it had 225 villages under its jurisdiction.
+Two brothers, Hindu Singh and Chhindu Singh lived under the protection of the Kalchuri king of Ratnapur.
+They found a sack full of money lying by the roadside, which they handed over to the king.
+The king was pleased with their honesty and rewarded them by granting them the Pendra Zamindari.
+This Zamindari remained in their family for 12 generations.
+Hindu Singh's dynasty flourished greatly from Pandrivana, i.e., Pendra.
+Within 80 to 100 years, his descendants became the officers of Kenda, Uparoda, and Matin.
+Even during the Maratha rule, they continued to hold their Zamindari till 1798.
+In 1818, when Colonel Agnew became the Superintendent of Chhattisgarh, he handed over the Zamindari to Ajit Singh, a descendant of the old officer.
+In the Maratha period, Pendra Garh was an important centre of the Pindharis.
+The region, was inhabited by Pindare dacoits who used to launch attacks on Ratanpur and Jabalpur.
+Because of their activities, the region came to be known as Pindara, which later became Pendra.

-The first newspaper of Chhattisgarh, Chhattisgarh Mitra, was published as a monthly magazine from Pendra in the year 1900 under the editorship of Pandit Madhavrao Sapre.
-District Gaurela-Pendra-Marwahi is famous not only in the state of Chhattisgarh but also in the whole of India due to its unique features like quality of rice and tribal cultural background.
+The first newspaper of Chhattisgarh, Chhattisgarh Mitra, was published as a monthly magazine from Pendra in 1900 under the editorship of Pandit Madhavrao Sapre.
+The district of Gaurela-Pendra-Marwahi is famous not only in Chhattisgarh but throughout India for its unique features, including the quality of its rice and its rich tribal cultural heritage.

 Demographics

 At the time of the 2011 census, the district had a population of 3,36,420.
 Gaurela-Pendra-Marwahi district has a sex ratio of 997 females per 1000 males and a literacy rate of 55.92%.
 32,285 (9.60%) live in urban areas.
 Scheduled Castes and Scheduled Tribes make up 20,802 (6.18%) and 192,073 (57.09%) of the population respectively.

-According to the 2011 census, 74.59% of the district speaks Chhattisgarhi and 23.48% speaks Hindi as their first language.
+According to the 2011 census, 74.59% of the district's population speaks Chhattisgarhi, while 23.48% speaks Hindi as their first language.